-In light of the uncertainty created by the COVID-19 pandemic, in addition to the changes discussed above in response to shareholder and proxy advisor feedback, the Compensation Committee approved one additional design change for the FY 2021 long-term incentive equity awards to NEOs.
+In light of the uncertainty created by the COVID-19 pandemic, the Compensation Committee approved certain modest design changes to better align the interests of our NEOs with shareholders.
 The FY 2021 equity mix reverted back to the mix used in FY 2019 and prior years of 50% performance-based shares and 50% stock options.
-This change was made to more closely align the interests of our NEOs with the interests of our shareholders, who have experienced the negative impact of the COVID-19 pandemic on TSR due to a lower stock price.
+This change did not reduce the percentage allocation of performance-based shares within the equity mix and was made to more closely align the interests of our NEOs with the interests of our shareholders, who, at the time of grant, had experienced the negative impact of the COVID-19 pandemic on TSR due to a lower stock price.